 |Charged for standardized Part A and Part B costs (premiums and other cost-sharing for Part D vary depending on plan)||Generally charged higher monthly premiums than in HMOs (usually pay a copayment for in-network care and a coinsurance for out-of-network care)||Cost-sharing varies depending on plan|

-Remember, if you enroll in a PPO you cannot sign up for stand-alone prescription drug coverage.
-Make sure your PPO plan provides Part D coverage if you need it.
+Remember, if you enroll in an HMO or PPO you cannot sign up for stand-alone prescription drug coverage.
+Make sure your plan provides Part D coverage if you need it.

 If you have Original Medicare, you also have the choice to purchase a supplemental insurance policy, or Medigap.
 Medigap plans cover Medicare cost-sharing and offer other benefits, but charge an additional premium.
 You cannot enroll in a Medigap plan if you have Medicare Advantage.